-In the beginning of 2000 our team of historians, researchers, divers, maritime archaeologists, geophysicists, and documentary film makers launched the first of many expeditions to Sainte Marie, Madagascar where we discovered a number of shipwreck sites initially by the observation of ballast piles, cannons, timbers and a scattered exposed artifacts in the Bay of Pirates.
-The hypothesis was raised these shipwreck sites were that of the the pirate ships Adventure Galley (1699) commanded by the infamous pirate William Kidd, the Fiery Dragon (1721), the Great Mahomett (1699), the Mocha Frigate 1699, and a “Pilgrim Ship” (1721).
-A number of other shipwreck sites were also located in and around the entrance of the Bay of Pirates.
-The research team tentatively identified the Fiery Dragon of the pirate Captain William Condon (also known as “Christopher Condent” through the analysis historical evidence, a of a broad spectrum of artifacts, and comprehensive site data.
+In early 2000, the Center for Historic Shipwreck Preservation embarked on the first of several expeditions to Sainte Marie, Madagascar.
+During these expeditions, numerous shipwreck sites were discovered, initially identified by the presence of ballast piles, cannons, timbers, and scattered exposed artifacts near Ambodifotatra Bay.
+The hypothesis was raised that these shipwrecks were those of pirate ships, including the Adventure Galley (1699) commanded by the infamous pirate William Kidd, the Fiery Dragon (1721), the Great Mahomett (1699), the Mocha Frigate (1699), and a “Pilgrim Ship” (1721).
+Additional shipwreck sites were also located in and around the entrance of Ambodifotatra Bay.
+Through the analysis of historical evidence, a broad spectrum of artifacts, and comprehensive site data, the research team tentatively identified the Fiery Dragon of pirate Captain William Condon (also known as “Christopher Condent”).

 Furthermore, our team conducted initial surveys of a potential early 18th-century tunnel complex on Ile au Forbans in the Bay of Pirates.
 Ground-penetrating radar detected deep vertical and lateral chambers, along with scattered iron artifacts.
 It is believed that these tunnels were associated with the pirate settlements of Sainte Marie, serving as strategic and defensive fortifications, as well as possible hiding places for stolen goods.